cysouw/graphicalgrammar/text/other.md

 Karl Frederik *Natanael* Beckman (1868-1946) was a high school teacher and later professor of Scandinavian languages at Gothenburg University [more biographical details are available in @friesen1922].
 He wrote many different analyses of Swedish, both synchronically and diachronically.
 His *Svensk språklära för den högre elementarundervisningen* [@beckman1904] has been widely used and has remained in print at least until a 9th edition in the 1960s.
 He also prepared two reduced versions of this work, namely the *Svensk språklära för elementarundervisningen* [@beckman1908] and the *Svensk språklära för folkskolan* [@beckman1912].
 These do not seem to add anything new and will not be further discussed here.

 Beckman [-@beckman1904: 273] cites Kern (see [@sec:kern1883]) and Lindwall (see [@sec:lindwall1903]) as inspiration for his graphical display, which he calls a *karta* 'map'.
 He uses a balanced display with subject and object at the top linked by a line [@beckman1904: 194-198, 202, 219], explicitly distancing his approach from Kern's verb-centric display [@beckman1904: 273].
 An example for a single-clause sentence is shown in [@fig:beckman1904_194] for the sentence in [@next a].
 This figure is actually a compositive from parts that are explained separately by Beckman.
-However, Beckman invites the reader to produce this combined picture, to which I have happily obliged: *Du kan nu själf rita en karta öfver hela satsen* 'You can now draw a map of the entire set yourself' [@beckman1904: 195].
+However, Beckman invites the reader to produce this combined picture, to which I have happily obliged: *Du kan nu själf rita en karta öfver hela satsen* 'You can now draw a map of the entire sentence yourself' [@beckman1904: 195].

 Dependencies are linked by upwards-pointing arrows.
 Multiple dependencies to the same head are indicated by horizontal brackets.
 Somewhat confusingly, sometimes the arrows are missing, as with *fädernesland* 'homeland' and *från välde* 'from the reign' in [@fig:beckman1904_194].
 It is unclear whether this is an error, or whether Beckman intended to omit the arrows for arguments.
-For multi-clause sentences Beckman simply draws separate figures for each clause, and indicates with the word *bisatz* where the subordinate clause has to be inserted into the matrix clause.
+For multi-clause sentences Beckman simply draws separate figures for each clause, and indicates with the word *bisatz* 'subordinate clause' where the subordinate clause has to be inserted into the matrix clause.
 An example of a multi-clause sentence in shown in [@fig:beckman1904_202] for the example in [@next b].

 ::: ex
 a.
 |
 | Vår store och ädle konung Gustaf Vasa har befriat vårt gamla fädernesland från danskarnas tryckande välde.
 | our great and noble king Gustaf Vasa has freed our old homeland from Danish oppressive reign
 | Our great and noble King Gustaf Vasa has liberated our old homeland from the oppressive rule of the Danes.